dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 > To me, the Spiral King's usage of power symbolizes this control over
 > socioepistemic and sociophilosophical churn.
 If you watch the anime,
 > maybe you'll arrive at a similar interpretation.
+The Goa'uld system
+> lords from Stargate exert similar control over the communication and
+> knowledge systems in their worlds.

 ![Lordgenome](/img/posts/2018-12-10-the-analytic-i-ching/lordgenome.jpg)